fossdot/greenconf/README.md

-# fossdot.github.io
+# greenconf

-Organization GitHub Pages root repository.
-This repository contains the root domain configuration for fossdot.github.io.

-## Projects

-- [Greenconf](https://fossdot.github.io/greenconf) - A directory of vendors to organize eco-friendly conferences and meetups in India
+- [greenconf](https://fossdot.github.io/greenconf) - A directory of vendors to organize eco-friendly conferences and meetups in India

-The root domain (fossdot.github.io) automatically redirects to the Greenconf project.

 ## Contributing